haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/features/reporting.md

 }
 ```

-Step 3.
+步骤3.
 Add the observer and the tag to the `base` preset in `events.xml`.

 In `<magento_2_root_dir>/dev/tests/functional/etc/events.xml`, add to a preset `<preset name="base">` an observer `<observer class="Magento\Mtf\System\Observer\WebapiResponse">` with a tag `<tag name="webapi_failed" />`: